cococonscious/koji/README.md

 ## Using as a git hook

-An alternative way to use koji is as a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
+An alternative way to use koji is as a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), running it any time you run `git commit`.

 ### Manually